devxschool/Fall2020/out/production/Fall2020/oop/OOPNotes.md

 UI -> User Interface - part of an application that interacts with users.(What user see); Frontend API -> Application Programming Interface - backend. interaction between the code and the dev.

+Interfaces in java are abstract data types that have abstract methods which need to implemented by concrete classes.
+Purpose of an interface is very similiar to Abstract classes except that interfaces can not have regular methods. and interfaces support multiple implemenations.
+So one concrete class can actually implement more than one interface. whereas classes can only extend one class.
+Which is one of the downsides of Abstract classes compared to interfaces.

+What if and Abstract class would only have abstract methods, how it would be different from an interface?
+1. classes in java can only extend one class, so once you have extended that one class you can not extend more. with interfaces a class can actually implement more than one interface.

+2. Abstract still has a possibility to add non-abstract instance methods, instance variables an play the role of regular Super class in inheritance.
+Whereas Interfaces cat not have instance variables nor instance methods.